CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver.md

 Should the chamber's occupants remain unaware of the characters' presence upon their arrival, consider the following addition:

 ```
-Two Ferralkins flank a dark elf dressed in black leather armor and robes as they stand near the table.
-The drow clutches a dark staff crowned with a carved spider and regards you with a frown.
+Two Ferralkins flank a spiderkin dressed in black leather armor and robes as they stand near the table.
+The spiderkin clutches a dark staff crowned with a carved spider and regards you with a frown.

 "It appears I must handle you personally.
 Regrettably, it must conclude this way."
 ```

 Nezznar the Black Spider is accompanied by four formidable giant spiders who defend their master to the death.
 If they anticipate trouble, the spiders conceal themselves behind the pillars while Nezznar cloaks himself in invisibility, positioning near the table.
 Roll a Dexterity (Stealth) check for the spiders.
 As intruders appear, the spiders will attempt to ensnare them in webs before closing in for melee combat.
 Nezznar joins the fray the round following the spiders' attack.

-Should the doppelganger from Area 18 have retreated to this location, it assumes the appearance of Nundro Stoneseeker, a molekin, providing Nezznar with a facade to exploit as leverage for fogrekining the party's surrender (although the drow does not intend to harm the doppelganger).
-Refer to the "Roleplaying Nezznar" section for additional insight into the drow villain.
+Should the doppelganger from Area 18 have retreated to this location, it assumes the appearance of Nundro Stoneseeker, a molekin, providing Nezznar with a facade to exploit as leverage for fogrekining the party's surrender (although the spiderkin does not intend to harm the doppelganger).
+Refer to the "Roleplaying Nezznar" section for additional insight into the spiderkin villain.

 **Statue.** The statue represents Dumathoin, the molekin god of mining.
 Any character proficient in Religion can readily identify the deity.
 The statue is masterfully carved, and the emerald eyes appear exceedingly valuable.
 However, a close examination and a successful DC 15 Intelligence (Investigation) check reveal that the gems are clever imitations crafted from worthless glass.
 Nevertheless, they are safeguarded by a potent spell, and a detect magic spell exposes a strong abjuration magic aura surrounding the statue.
 A character can scale the statue with ease and extract a jewel with a successful DC 10 Strength check.
 Yet, removing either eye triggers a calamity: the pillars lining the walls shatter, setting off a ceiling collapse.
 Every creature within the room must make a DC 15 Dexterity saving throw.
 Failure results in suffering 4d10 bludgeoning damage from falling debris and being knocked prone.
 Success entails taking only half the damage.